 |

-Repair the wire between the crankshaft position sensor connector terminal 1 and the ECM connector J2 terminal 14.
+Repair the wire between terminal 1 of the crankshaft position sensor connector and terminal 14 of the ECM connector J2.

 |